-- If a processor supports the deterministic cache parameters and provides a nonzero prefetch size, then that prefetch size is used. - If a processor supports the deterministic cache parameters and does not provides a prefetch size then default size for each level of the cache hierarchy is 64 bytes. - If a processor does not support the deterministic cache parameters but provides a legacy prefetch size descriptor (0xF0 - 64 byte, 0xF1 - 128 byte) will be the prefetch size for all levels of the cache hierarchy.
+- If a processor supports the deterministic cache parameters and provides a non-zero prefetch size, then that prefetch size is used. - If a processor supports the deterministic cache parameters and does not provides a prefetch size then default size for each level of the cache hierarchy is 64 bytes.

+- If a processor does not support the deterministic cache parameters but provides a legacy prefetch size descriptor (0xF0 64 byte, 0xF1 128 byte) will be the prefetch size for all levels of the cache hierarchy. - If a processor does not support the deterministic cache parameters and does not provide a legacy prefetch size descriptor, then 32-bytes is the default size for all levels of the cache hierarchy.